usnistgov/fipy/INSTALLATION.rst

       You can try to include multiple solver suites, but be aware that different suites may have incompatible requirements, or may restrict installation to obsolete versions of Python.
+Given that :term:`FiPy` can only use one solver suite during a run, installing more than one solver in an environment isn't necessary.

       .. attention::